Ten Commandments: Political importance

 Christopher Hitchens criticised the Ten Commandments for failing to prohibit either rape, child abuse, slavery or genocide, while elsewhere, he said, the Bible even appears to endorse slavery and genocide.
 He explained these failings by concluding that the commandments were man-made, reflecting "a nomadic tribe whose main economy is primitive agriculture and whose wealth is sometimes counted in people as well as animals"; furthermore, a tribe which believes it has been "promised the land and flocks of other people: the Amalekites and Midianites and others whom God orders them to kill, rape, enslave, or exterminate".
 Hitchens described the God of the Bible as "a Bronze Age demagogue", whose omission of these offences was "negligent ... even by the lax standards of the time".
 He criticised as immoral the collective punishment of future children for the failings of their ancestors, where it states in the third commandment: "I the lord thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation."
 Regarding the tenth commandment, he questioned why, given that human beings seem so susceptible to the temptations of lust and envy that their creator prohibits, a god would have in fact created them that way.
 He wrote: "This leaves us with the insoluble mystery ...
 Create them sick, and then command them to be well?"
 Hitchens argued that the Ten Commandments are not a sound foundation for law or morality, as they reflect authoritarianism, insecurity, and outdated tribal values, and that the real issue is not their public display but the incompatibility of religion with true ethical reasoning.

 According to Richard J. Clifford, Jesuit priest and professor emeritus of Old Testament at Weston Jesuit School of Theology, the tenth commandment accepts slavery as normal, as it states: "You shall not covet your neighbor's wife, his male or female slave, his ox or donkey, or anything that belongs to your neighbor."

-According to some scholars, certain interpretations of the Commandments have been problematic for people, like capital punishment for blasphemy, idolatry, apostasy, adultery, cursing one own's parents, and Sabbath-breaking.
+According to some scholars, certain interpretations of the Commandments have been problematic for people, like capital punishment for blasphemy, idolatry, apostasy, adultery, cursing one own parents, and Sabbath-breaking.

-During an 1846 uprising, now known as the Galician slaughter, by impoverished and famished Galician Eastern European peasants (serfs) directed against szlachta (Polish nobles) because of their oppression (for example, manorial prisons), a popular rumor had it that the Austrian Emperor had abolished the Ten Commandants, which the peasants took as permission and religious justification to massacre the szlachta – the prime representatives and beneficiaries of the crown in Austrian Galicia.
+During an 1846 uprising, now known as the Galician slaughter, by impoverished and famished Galician Eastern European peasants (serfs) directed against szlachta (Polish nobles) because of their oppression (for example, manorial prisons), a popular rumor had it that the Austrian Emperor had abolished the Ten Commandments, which the peasants took as permission and religious justification to massacre the szlachta – the prime representatives and beneficiaries of the crown in Austrian Galicia.
 This uprising is credited with helping to bring on the demise, in 1848, of serfdom with corvée labor in Galicia.